NordicSemiconductor/pc-nrfconnect-npm/doc/docs/overview.md

 ### Bundled profiles

-Here you write and save battery models from selected vendors that has been profiled by Nordic Semiconductor.
+Here you can write and save battery models from selected vendors that has been profiled by Nordic Semiconductor.

-When writing, you are going to write new battery model on the nPM Controller to one of its available battery model slots.
+When you **Write Model**, you are going to write new battery model on the nPM Controller to one of its available battery model slots.
 This can overwrite the [**Active Battery Model**](#npm1300-fuel-gauge).

-When saving, the battery model is saved in the selected directory either to a JSON file that can be downloaded to the nPM Controller or to an INC file.
+When you **Save Model**, the battery model is saved in the selected directory either to a JSON file that can be downloaded to the nPM Controller or to an INC file.
 The INC file format is meant for integrating the battery model into your final application with a Nordic System on Chip (SoC).

 ## Graph tab